merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ## What's going on behind the scenes before we run idba_ud?

-A note regarding `idba_ud` is that it requires a single fasta as an input.
-Because of that, what we do is use `fq2fa` to merge the pair of reads of each sample to one fasta, and then we use `cat` to concatenate multiple samples for a co-assembly.
-The `fasta` file is created as a temporary file, and is deleted once `idba_ud` finishes running.
+A note regarding `idba_ud` is that it requires a single FASTA as an input.
+Because of that, what we do is use `fq2fa` to merge the pair of reads of each sample to one FASTA, and then we use `cat` to concatenate multiple samples for a co-assembly.
+The FASTA file is created as a temporary file, and is deleted once `idba_ud` finishes running.
 If this is annoying to you, then feel free to contact us or just hack it yourself.
-We tried to minimize memory usage by deleting each individual fasta file after it was concatenated to the merged fasta file ([see this issue for details](https://github.com/merenlab/anvio/issues/954)).
+We tried to minimize memory usage by deleting each individual FASTA file after it was concatenated to the merged FASTA file ([see this issue for details](https://github.com/merenlab/anvio/issues/954)).

 ## Can I change the parameters of samtools view?